mikechambers/darci/README.md

 ## Server Deployment

-The instructions above will get darci up and running in local / development mode (which is fine if you are just running locally).
+The instructions above will get DARCI up and running in local / development mode (which is fine if you are just running locally).
 However, if you want to deploy to a server for access to multiple users, there are a number of additional steps and configurations you should take.